CaptainCrowbar/dice/docs/dice.md

 A group can be preceded or followed by an integer multiplier, delimited by either a star or the letter `X` (case insensitive), and followed by a divisor, delimited by a slash.
 For example, `"3d6x2/3"` means "roll 3d6 and multiply the result by 2/3".
-The returned value always keeps fraction intact, it does not round to an integer.
+The returned value always keeps fractions intact, it does not round to an integer.

 The string can also add or subtract constant integers or fractions.
 For